-One quick way to double-check the bullshit detector is Google Scholar, which searches academic journals.
+One quick way to double-check the bullshit detector is Google Scholar, which searches academic journal articles.
 “Hermetic Law of Similarity” gives zero hits.
 If no one has ever published an academic paper on a subject, that’s a strong indicator that it’s a made-up concept.

 The explanation is “out there”